 2. Professional services

-If the traveler expects to use the cash advance to pay for any nonemployee professional services (guides, field workers, participants in studies, transcribers, etc.) or travel costs (meals, hotels, bus, airfare, etc.) while traveling abroad, then add this information to the Travel Cash Advance Request Form.
+If the traveler expects to use the cash advance to pay for any nonemployee non-US citizen professional services, e.g., guides, field workers, participants in studies, transcribers, or travel costs, e.g., meals, hotels, bus, airfare, while traveling abroad, then add this information to the Travel Cash Advance Request Form.
 If any services are expected to be long-term or continuous then a business contract might be warranted instead of using a travel cash advance thus contact the Business Contract Office for assistance.

 3. Entertainment